hapax/hapax.github.io/assets/simple-physics.md

 *real physics*, culminating in Einstein's Nobel-worthy description of Brownian motion.

-All this hackery is not just creative, excellent and fun.
+This hackery is not about being clever for its own sake, or even excellent, or creative.

 For more examples, I can't resist plugging my